 It lives in a wide range of habitats from deserts and grasslands to woodland and forest, but the last is often avoided.
 They are mostly found in open areas, being very common in big cities, e.g. Sao Paulo and Rio de Janeiro, Brazil.

 Flight Action

 This vulture, as well as some others, soars high with wings held in dihedral, in large groups or pairs, searching for thermal currents.
 Hundreds of individuals are seen soaring and perched on trashpiles, which together with the ability to nest on skycrapers, makes this species one of the most adaptable to human life.
 They are often seen taking sun baths with the wings spread.

-It searches for food by eyesight and its diet consists mostly of carcasses, but they can feed, in lesser scale, on insects, small mammals, reptiles and eggs.
+They search for food by eyesight their diet consists mostly of carcasses, but they can feed, in lesser scale, on insects, small mammals, reptiles and eggs.